blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 all the zombies.

 ```
-Dwarven Guardian
+titan Guardian
-The Dwarven warriors of past ages were buried in their armor in case they
+The titan warriors of past ages were buried in their armor in case they
 ever needed to rise again after death to defend their tombs.
 Medium Undead
 XP: 100